Jurisdiction Intelligence Report

 Key Trends & Insights

-Based on the limited dataset of two tracked Personal Injury cases in Delaware, outcomes range from $275K to $425K with a median and mean of $350K, suggesting a relatively consistent valuation band for moderate-to-serious injury claims in this jurisdiction.
-The higher verdict in the Rehoboth Beach T-bone collision compared to the I-95 rear-end case may reflect differences in impact severity, liability clarity, or damages sustained, which are typical differentiating factors in vehicle collision matters.
-Delaware's modified comparative fault threshold of 51% and the absence of a general non-economic damages cap provide plaintiffs with meaningful recovery potential, though neutral jury tendencies suggest outcomes are closely tied to the strength of evidence and credibility of damages presented.
+Based on the limited dataset of two tracked Personal Injury cases in Delaware, outcomes ranged from $275K to $425K with a median and mean of $350K, suggesting a relatively consistent valuation band for motor vehicle collision cases in this jurisdiction.
+The higher verdict in the Rehoboth Beach red-light T-bone case ($425K, 2024) compared to the I-95 rear-end collision ($275K, 2023) indicates that intersection negligence with clear liability may command stronger jury sympathy and higher awards than highway rear-end scenarios.
+Delaware's modified comparative fault threshold of 51% and the absence of a non-economic damages cap provide plaintiffs with meaningful leverage, though the small sample size warrants caution when extrapolating broader trends.

 Notable Cases